RevathyGopalS/portfolio_projects/README.md

-# Amazon Bestselling Books Rating Analysis
+# Web Scraping Amazon Bestselling Books for Rating Analysis

 This project scrapes the Amazon Bestselling Books page, extracts details about books, and visualizes the top-rated books with a focus on their ratings and the number of customer reviews.